 Addington is a legal practitioner by profession, with more than twenty-one years of experience in legal services in Zimbabwe.
 He has extensive experience in all manner of legal practice in Zimbabwe.
 Over the past thirteen years, his area of specialisation has been corporate and commercial law including mining law, competition law, mergers and acquisitions, Leveraged Buy Outs (LBO's) and capital raising.
-Addington has been involved in a number of significant FDI transactions and a number of other multi-million dollar acquisitions and disposals by foreign companies of equity on Zimbabwe Stock Exchange listed entities and Stock Exchange listed companies including Art Corporation, Phoenix Consolidated Industries and Murray and Roberts Zimbabwe Limited (Deputy Chairman).
+Addington has been involved in a number of significant FDI transactions and a number of other multi-million dollar acquisitions and disposals by foreign companies of equity on Zimbabwe Stock Exchange listed entities and major Greenfield mining projects.
+He has acted for a number of public companies on the Zimbabwe Stock Exchange and he has also been a Non-Executive Director of five Zimbabwe Stock Exchange listed companies including Art Corporation, Phoenix Consolidated Industries and Murray and Roberts Zimbabwe Limited (Deputy Chairman).
 Addington is currently the Chairman of Astra Industries Limited.
 He is a member of the Group's Audit, Nomination and Remuneration Committees.